 - a.
 All elevations are clad with the combustible Steni GRP rainscreen cladding panels. - b.
 Escape routes along the open access balconies, located at first, second and third floor levels could be made untenable by a cladding fire. - c.
 The absence of cavity barriers at compartment floor locations and unsuitable cavity barriers at compartment wall locations gives the potential for excessively rapid fire spread across multiple floors and flats. - d.
 Removal of the Steni GRP rainscreen cladding panels and solid white uPVC panels from only the open access balcony façades would not reduce the risk of rapid fire spread over other elevations of the building.
 We did consider just undertaking remediation works to replace only the combustible cladding systems to the open access balconies, as once the combustible materials are removed from the escape routes, the risk level would be a Tolerable risk especially with 2 No. escape staircases.
 However, given the fact that major remediation works are to be undertaken to the building, this would justify bringing the rest of the combustible cladding into compliance with current AD B requirements i.e. external surface A2-s1,d0 or better for buildings over 11m. - e.
-There is restricted access for the Fire & Rescue Service to the east elevation of the building, where the open access balconies are located.
+There is adequate access for the Fire & Rescue Service to the north elevation where the open access balconies are located and restricted access to the east, south and west elevations of the building.